Misspancholi/DataforGood/README.md

-# dataforgood
-# Mental Health Data Analysis
+**DataForGood: Mental Health Diagnosis Analysis using SQL**

-A data analysis project exploring the relationship between mental health and demographic factors.

-# Getting Started
-1. Install Python 3.8 and the required libraries.
-2. Download the dataset from (link unavailable).
-3. Run the analysis script using python (link unavailable).

-# Features
+*Introduction*

+This repository contains a SQL project analyzing the Kaggle dataset on mental health diagnosis.
+The goal is to provide a comprehensive guide for beginners to learn the basics of SQL while exploring a socially relevant topic.

+*Dataset*

+The dataset used in this project is from Kaggle's Mental Health Diagnosis competition.

+*Software Used*

+- SQL Workbench for programming
+- Jupyter Notebook for data visualization
+- Matplotlib libraries for data visualization

+*Project Overview*

+This project covers basic SQL concepts, including:

+- Data cleaning and preprocessing
-1. Data visualization using Matplotlib and Seaborn.
+- Data visualization using SQL and Matplotlib
-2. Statistical analysis using Pandas and Scikit-learn.
+- Data analysis using SQL queries

-# Data
-1. Dataset: Mental Health Data (Kaggle).
-2. Data description: The dataset contains demographic information and mental health indicators for 500 individuals.

-# Results
-1. Key findings: Our analysis reveals a significant correlation between mental health and income level.
-2. Visualizations: See the plots and charts in the results folder.

-# License
+*License*

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This repository is licensed under the MIT License.

-# Contributing
+*Getting Started*

+To get started with this project:

+1. Clone the repository
+2. Install SQL Workbench and Jupyter Notebook
+3. Import the dataset into SQL Workbench
+4. Run the SQL queries and visualize the results using Matplotlib

+*Contributing*

 Contributions are welcome!
-Please see the CONTRIBUTING file for guidelines.

-# Authors
-- (link unavailable)

-# Acknowledgments
+If you'd like to contribute to this project, please submit a pull request or report an issue.

+*Acknowledgments*

-We thank (link unavailable) for providing the dataset.
+- Kaggle for providing the mental health diagnosis dataset

-# References
-- (link unavailable)
+- SQL Workbench, Jupyter Notebook, and Matplotlib for providing the necessary tools for analysis and visualization